Mohawk people: First contact with European settlers

 In the upper Hudson and Mohawk Valley regions, the Mohawks long had contact with the Algonquian-speaking Mohican people who occupied territory along the Hudson, as well as other Algonquian and Iroquoian peoples to the north around the Great Lakes.
 The Mohawks had extended their own influence into the St. Lawrence River Valley, which they maintained for hunting grounds.

 The Mohawk likely defeated the St. Lawrence Iroquoians in the 16th century, and kept control of their territory.
 In addition to hunting and fishing, for centuries the Mohawks cultivated productive maize fields on the fertile floodplains along the Mohawk River, west of the Pine Bush.

-On June 28, 1609, a band of Hurons led Samuel De Champlain and his crew into Mohawk country, the Mohawks being completely unaware of this situation.
+On June 28, 1609, a band of Wendat led Samuel De Champlain and his crew into Mohawk country, the Mohawks being completely unaware of this situation.
 De Champlain made it clear he wanted to strike the Mohawks down after their raids on the neighboring nations.
-On July 29, 1609, hundreds of Hurons and many of De Champlain's French crew fell back from the mission, daunted by what lay ahead.
-Sixty Huron Indians, De Champlain, and two Frenchmen saw some Mohawks in a lake near Ticonderoga; the Mohawks spotted them as well.
+On July 29, 1609, hundreds of Wendat and many of De Champlain's French crew fell back from the mission, daunted by what lay ahead.
+Sixty Wendat, De Champlain, and two Frenchmen saw some Mohawks in a lake near Ticonderoga; the Mohawks spotted them as well.
 De Champlain and his crew fell back, then advanced to the Mohawk barricade after landing on a beach.
 They met the Mohawks at the barricade; 200 warriors advanced behind four chiefs.
 They were equally astonished to see each other—De Champlain surprised at their stature, confidence, and dress; the Mohawks surprised by De Champlain's steel cuirass and helmet.
-One of the chiefs raised his bow at Champlain and the Indians.
+One of the chiefs raised his bow at Champlain and the Wendat.
 Champlain fired three shots that pierced the Mohawk chiefs' wooden armor, killing them instantly.
 The Mohawks stood in shock until they started flinging arrows at the crowd.
 A brawl began and the Mohawks fell back seeing the damage this new technology dealt on their chiefs and warriors.
 This was the first contact the Mohawks had with Europeans.
 This incident also sparked the Beaver Wars.